wp-plugins/contus-video-gallery/readme.txt

 * Option to include a well-suited meta information
 * Option to add RTMP based videos
 * Option to add Viddler and Dailymotion videos
-* Option to add Embed code based videos
+* Option to add Embed code based videos (Limited to Premium version only)
 * Rating option for the videos
 * Language pack can be set on any preferred language
 * Provides FFMPEG path in backend and generates timer for upload video.